-The key aspect of your plan is investment selection and performance, so hiring an adviser who is proficient in investment management is extremely important.
+The key aspects of your plan are investment selection and access to managed portfolios that can allow all participants, especially those who lack investment management expertise, achieve better investment results, so hiring an adviser who is proficient in investment management is extremely important.
 The best way to help yourself and your employees achieve better investment results is to offer individualized investment advice, which can also be provided by a fiduciary adviser.
 When hiring an adviser for your plan, there are several things to keep in mind:

 1) An ERISA 3(38) investment manager is the highest level of fiduciary oversight for 401k plans.
 However, this has become a marketing gimmick for many companies, so you have to be aware what a 3(38) investment manager’s role is.
 A good 3(38) fiduciary will do the following:

 - Create an investment policy statement for the plan which outlines the investment selection criteria and investment strategy.

 - Select an investment lineup for the plan that contains a relatively small number (no more than about two dozen) of low cost index and passively managed funds that do not pay any revenue sharing or 12b-1 fees to the investment manager.

 - Set up and manage model portfolios for plan participants.

-- Provide individualized advice to plan participants (or recommend and/or provide oversight for third party services that can provide individualized advice).
+- Recommend and/or provide oversight for third party services that can provide individualized advice.

 - Do all of the above for a flat fee (while minimizing or eliminating all asset-based fees from your plan).